Arryanfr/arryanfr.github.io/_pages/about.md

   - /about.html
 ---

 Riyan Firmansyah is a Master's student in Mechanical Engineering and a Research Assistant at the **Center for Automotive Research (CAR) Laboratory, [Gunadarma University](https://pasca.gunadarma.ac.id/magister/mesin/), Depok, Indonesia**.
-He earned his Bachelor's degree in Mechanical Engineering from Gunadarma University in 2024.
+He received his Bachelor's degree in Mechanical Engineering from Gunadarma University in 2024.
 His research focuses on **fluid analysis, aerodynamics, renewable energy, and energy conversion**.

 A data-driven personal website